tinyfish-io/fish-tank/examples/debug_script/README.md

 # Example script: debugging scripts with AgentQL

-This example demonstrates how to debug AgentQL scripts in both synchronous and asynchronous environment.
+This example demonstrates how to debug AgentQL scripts in both synchronous and asynchronous environments.

 ## Run the script